roytang/blog/content/post/2019/08/utopia-for-realists/index.md

 - books
 title: 'Book Review: Utopia for Realists by Rutger Bregman'
 type: post
+reviews:
+- media: books
+  title: Utopia for Realists by Rutger Bregman
 ---

 I forget where I got this book recommendation from, but it did go on sale for Kindle a while back so I got a copy.
 The full title is "Utopia for Realists: How We Can Build the Ideal World".